littleosbook/littleosbook/output.md

 and their indices start at 0 (so rows are labelled 0 - 24).

 ### Writing Text
-Writing text to the console via the framebuffer is done by memory-mapped I/O. The starting address of memory-mapped I/O for the framebuffer is `0x000B8000`.
+Writing text to the console via the framebuffer is done by memory-mapped I/O.
+The starting address of the memory-mapped I/O for the framebuffer is `0x000B8000` [@wiki:vga-compat].
 The memory is divided into 16 bit cells, where the 16 bits determines both the character, the foreground color and the background color.
 The highest eight bits is the ASCII [@wiki:ascii] value of the character, bit 7 - 3 the background and bit 3 - 0 the foreground, as can be seen in the following figure:

     Bit:     | 15 14 13 12 11 10 9 8 | 7 6 5 4 | 3 2 1 0 |
     Content: | ASCII                 | FG      | BG      |

-The available colors are:
+The available colors are show in the following table:

  Color Value       Color Value         Color Value          Color Value
 ------ ------ ---------- ------- ----------- ------ ------------- ------